fum-cs/fds/docs/intro-linear-algebra.md

 For practical purposes, inner product and length are used as equivalent to dot product and norm, although technically are not the same.

 **Inner products** are a more general concept that dot products, with a series of additional properties (see [here](https://en.wikipedia.org/wiki/Inner_product_space#Elementary_properties)).
 In other words, every dot product is an inner product, but not every inner product is a dot product.
-The notation for the inner product is usually a pair of angle brackets as $\langle  .,. \rangle$ as.
+The notation for the inner product is usually a pair of angle brackets as $$\langle  .,. \rangle$$ as.
 For instance, the scalar inner product is defined as:

 $$
 \langle x,y \rangle := x\cdot y
 $$

-In $\mathbb{R}^n$ the inner product is a dot product defined as:
+In $$\mathbb{R}^n$$ the inner product is a dot product defined as:

 $$
 \Bigg \langle